omvaddi/StudySwap/README.md

 ```
  .env.sample .env
 ```
-This will load the default MongoDB URI server.
+This will load our default MongoDB URI server, which already has notes and classes uploaded on it.

 If you wish to use a different server later, simply change the MongoDB URI in the .env file.
 Make sure to keep the same formatting.